ESA-eodashboards/eodashboard-narratives/el_nino_part_4.md

 The ability to monitor floods and storms from space relies on collaboration among space agencies and open access to satellite data.
 Missions from ESA, NASA, and JAXA provide global datasets that measure rainfall, water extent, soil moisture, and surface conditions—critical for understanding events like those in East Africa.
 ### Satellite Missions
+**ESA**
-- [Copernicus Sentinel-1 mission]() captures radar imagery, allowing the detection of changes in surface water levels, identification of flooded areas, and assessment of flood severity with high spatial resolution.
+* [Copernicus Sentinel-1 mission]() captures radar imagery, allowing the detection of changes in surface water levels, identification of flooded areas, and assessment of flood severity with high spatial resolution.
 In fact, the Copernicus Emergency Management Service (CEMS) has developed the Global Flood Monitoring (GFM) system that processes all incoming Sentinel-1 data to provide near-real time flood extent maps.

 - [Copernicus Sentinel-2 mission]() can contribute to flood monitoring through its multispectral imaging capabilities at various wavelengths, enabling the detection of floodwater and the assessment of flood extent, land cover changes, and flood-induced damages, and is used also by Copernicus Emergency Management Service (CEMS).

+**NASA**
 - [NASA's Earth Observing System (EOS) satellites]() also play a vital role in flood monitoring.
 Satellites such as Landsat, Terra, Aqua, and SMAP provide microwave, multispectral, and thermal imaging data that can be used to monitor changes in water bodies, identify flooded areas, and assess flood impacts on surrounding landscapes.

 - [NASA’s SWOT mission](), launched in 2022, measures global river water level, slope, width, and area, which supports space-based estimates of river discharge.